 Kensington Pro Fit Ergonomic Wireless Keyboard

-The major advantages of the Kensington Pro Fit Ergonomic Wireless Keyboard are the spill-proof keys design and 128-bit AES encryption.
+The significant advantages of the Kensington Pro Fit Ergonomic Wireless Keyboard are the spill-proof keys design and 128-bit AES encryption.
 The spill-proof design is qualified based on MIL-STD-810H Method 504.3 Contamination by Fluids testing for resistance to breakdown when exposed to cleaning and disinfecting solvents such as alcohol and bleach for at least 24 hours.

 The keyboard layout is a standard 104-key style with no extra keys, but they include the media function keys with the F1 to F12 keys via the FN key.
 For users who do not require multi-device connection capability, the Kensington Pro Fit Ergonomic Wireless Keyboard could be a better option than the Logitech K860 and Microsoft Sculpt.